lRoMYl/swift-graphql-codegen/README.md

 ## [apollo-ios](https://github.com/apollographql/apollo-ios)
 apollo-ios is the most popular GraphQL codegeneration tool for Swift that comes with networking layer, web socket, caching and etc.

-The a few key differences between apollo-ios and dh-graphql-codegen
+The a few key differences between apollo-ios and swift-graphql-codegen
-- dh-graphql-codegen generated codes have no external dependencies, so you can continue to use whichever networking framework in your project without importing a new dependencies.
+- swift-graphql-codegen generated codes have no external dependencies, so you can continue to use whichever networking framework in your project without importing a new dependencies.
-- dh-graphql-codegen handle on generate most of the common `GraphQL Operation` on code level so you don't have to write a single line of GraphQL syntax.
+- swift-graphql-codegen handle on generate most of the common `GraphQL Operation` on code level so you don't have to write a single line of GraphQL syntax.
 - apollo-ios generate unique models for every single `GraphQL Operation` you include in the projects so there are a lot of redundant codes, it can easily have more than ten thousands lines of generated code if you have a moderate size backend with more than 10 `GraphQL Operation`.
   - Using the [Apollo Fullstack Tutorial](https://apollo-fullstack-tutorial.herokuapp.com/) as a benchmark
   - apollo-ios will generate `8000+` lines of code for `15` `GraphQL Operation`
-  - dh-graphql-codegen will generate `2000+` lines of code irregardless of how many `GraphQL Operation` you will need.
+  - swift-graphql-codegen will generate `2000+` lines of code irregardless of how many `GraphQL Operation` you will need.
   - For our use case, the backend are much larger than the sample project in the tutorial and have at least `50+` `GraphQL Operation`, thus using apollo-ios is not feasible at all.

 ## [swift-graphl](https://github.com/maticzav/swift-graphql)

-dh-graphql-codegen is designed with swift-grapqhl as a reference so there are a lot of similarities in how it works
+swift-graphql-codegen is designed with swift-grapqhl as a reference so there are a lot of similarities in how it works

 The key differences are
-- dh-grapqhl-codegen generated code doesn't have dependencies on any networking layer
+- swift-grapqhl-codegen generated code doesn't have dependencies on any networking layer
-- dh-graphql-codegen request and selection is done on request model, so it's decoupled from the mapping logic while swift-grapqhl derived the selections directly from the mapping logic.
+- swift-graphql-codegen request and selection is done on request model, so it's decoupled from the mapping logic while swift-grapqhl derived the selections directly from the mapping logic.
   - `swift-graphql` mapping and selection logic is tightly coupled so you will need to define how the mapping is done before a request can be executed.
   - This approach provide build-time safety at the expense of more boilerplate up-front and possibly a violation of single responsibility.
-  - `dh-graphql-codegen` decoupled both selection and mapping logic so it's possible to execute the query without defining the mapping logic.
+  - `swift-graphql-codegen` decoupled both selection and mapping logic so it's possible to execute the query without defining the mapping logic.
   - The mapping-selection logic can be included in the next phase as an optional module which provides build-time safety.
-  - `dh-graphql-codegen` defined selections and arguments on request parameter while `swift-graphql` defined it through mapping logic.
+  - `swift-graphql-codegen` defined selections and arguments on request parameter while `swift-graphql` defined it through mapping logic.
 Both implementations are entirely different so please read the code example for more insight.